swift-server/sswg/process/incubation.md

 To be accepted at the Sandbox level, a project must meet the [SSWG minimal requirements](#minimal-requirements) detailed below and be endorsed by at least two SSWG sponsors.

 Early adopters should treat early stage projects with extra care.
 While Sandbox projects are safe to try out, it is expected that some projects may fail and never move to the next maturity level.
-There is no guarantee of production readiness, users or professional level support.
+There is no guarantee of production readiness, users, or professional level support.
 As such, users must exercise their own judgment.

 #### Incubating Level